FLOWN

 1. Clarity at a Glance

-Users often felt unsure which session format was right for them, causing hesitation and drop-off.
-I designed clearer discovery and categorisation patterns to set expectations upfront and make it easier to choose sessions that matched personal goals and comfort levels.
+Users were unsure which session format suited their needs, leading to hesitation and drop-off.
+I redesigned session discovery and categorisation to set expectations upfront and make goal-aligned choices easier.

 Key improvements